 12 Heart; Winston Churchill, PM in WW2 (death, war, bastion, weapon).

-13 Heart; Lloyd George, PM in WW1 (war) 1916, ordered bombings in the Middle East and India (weapon).
-Welsh (feline), noted for a “leonine head”.
+13 Heart; David Lloyd George, PM in WW1 (war) 1916, ordered bombings in the Middle East and India (weapon).
+Welsh (felid), noted for a “leonine head”.
+The name David is of a lion (felid) tribe.

 14 Mixer; Jan Smuts, South African PM in WW2, near the axial centre (ingress).

-13c Basket Head; Garden before the Treasury.
+13c Basket Head; Garden before the Treasury (container).
 And underground rail (container).

 15 Maker; Henry John Temple, Lord Palmerston, PM twice, 1859.
-First PM of the Liberal Party (re-ordering).
-Holds a cloak (bag).
+First PM of the Liberal Party (re-creator), holding cloak (bag).

 15g Galactic Gate; North-west corner path (gate, juncture).

-The axial centre is unmarked, as usual.
-Midsummer and midwinter markers may lie north-south of the centre, placing midsummer between axes analogous to Leo-Cancer, thus spring and the cultural time-frame in Age Taurus-Aries.
+Midsummer and midwinter; perhaps north-south of the centre, placing midsummer between axes analogous to Leo-Cancer; thus spring and the cultural time-frame in Age Taurus-Aries.
 The time-frame is before the work as usual, at the perceived time of formation of the current culture.

 Order the London archetypal tour guide here: http://www.lulu.com/shop/edmond-furter/stoneprint-journal-4-the-stoneprint-tour-of-london/paperback/product-23561091.html